I Can't Give Everything Away

 "I Can't Give Everything Away" is a song by English musician David Bowie.
 It is the seventh and final track on his twenty-sixth and final studio album, Blackstar (2016), and was released posthumously as the album's third and final single on 6 April 2016.
 The track was written by David Bowie and was produced by both him and Tony Visconti.

 Prior to issue as a posthumous single, "I Can't Give Everything Away" peaked at number 45 on the Swiss Hitparade chart; number 141 on the UK Singles Chart; and number 142 on the French Singles Chart.

-The song contains a similar harmonica part to that of "A New Career in a New Town", an instrumental from Bowie's 1977 album Low.
+The song contains a harmonica part and rhythm intended to parallel "A New Career in a New Town", an instrumental from Bowie's 1977 album Low which closed the first side of the album; this was noted in reviews of Blackstar.

 Critical reception

 "I Can't Give Everything Away" received positive reviews from critics.
 Sam Richards of NME called the song "a serene, lilting number", while Ben Skipper of the IB Times labelled it as a "beautiful and moving farewell".
 Neil McCormick of The Telegraph called the song an "epic closing track", commenting that "Bowie sounds like he is grappling with his own mystery: 'Seeing more and feeling less / Saying no but meaning yes / This is all I ever meant / That's the message that I sent.

 The American online magazine Pitchfork listed "I Can't Give Everything Away" at number 23 on their ranking of the 100 best songs to be released in 2016.